harryzhou2000/OblivionSP/readme.md

 All units are nautical.

 ### 2.1.
 Conventional Takeoff and Landing
 The front gear is short causing a minus AoA in taxiing, so you must activate **AC4** for *vector nozzles* to gain extra pitch torque.
+Note that **Roll** gives slight front gear turn here.

 **LandingGear** is bond to flaps, and flying under 300 kts is tricky due to some bad features of the flaps, so take care and mind the speed when landing.